Commons: Urban commons

 Urban commons situates citizens as key players rather than public authorities, private markets and technologies.
 David Harvey (2012) defines the distinction between public spaces and urban commons.
 He highlights that the former is not to be equated automatically with urban commons.
 Public spaces and goods in the city make a commons when part of the citizens take political action.
 Syntagma Square in Athens, Tahrir Square in Cairo, Maidan Nezalezhnosti in Kyiv, and the Plaza de Catalunya in Barcelona were public spaces that transformed to an urban commons as people protested there to support their political statements.
 Streets are public spaces that have often become an urban commons by social action and revolutionary protests.
 Urban commons are operating in the cities in a complementary way with the state and the market.
 Some examples are community gardening, urban farms on the rooftops and cultural spaces.
 Participatory studies of commons and infrastructures under the conditions of the 2008 financial crisis have emerged.

+One emerging strategy of urban commons creation is the Public-Commons Partnership.
+This is an institutional arrangement formed between government bodies and social movements as a non-reformist reform alternative to public–private partnerships.
+Rather than privatizing state assets or services, this approach instead creates a joint enterprise between the state, a Commons Association, and the workers, to manage the asset democratically between the workers, the local stakeholders, and the state.
+Any profits gained from this type of enterprise is then reinvested in new commons institutions in the locality, and as such expands the urban commons as a whole.
+Barcelona is at the forefront of this approach through the Citizen Assets Programme set up during the Barcelona en Comú government in 2016, as well as successful pre-existing examples such as Can Batlló.
+In London, Wards Corner is a prominent example of a public-common partnership between Transport for London (public asset owner), Haringey Council, and the Wards Corner Community Benefit Society (BenCom).